 Neither man nor beast blinked the entire time.

-The Bull Elk then walked even closer towards me, all the while our eyes locked staring at each other.
+The Bull Elk then proceeded to walk even closer towards me, all the while our eyes locked staring at each other.
 The stag asserted its dominance by snorting hard at me as it walked past my person an arm’s length away.
 Stunningly, I hadn’t noticed behind him were five does and rounding off the elk crew was another stag, smaller in stature (raptor sized instead of the T-rex front man) with both antlers still in tact.
-These majestically mammoth creatures then proceeded to file past 2 feet in front of me with each doe nodding her head towards my general direction as they went by (I kid you not).
+These majestically mammoth creatures then filed 2 feet in front of me with each doe nodding her head towards my general direction as they went by (I kid you not).

 Yep, I sure should be.

 Looking back at that pivotal moment of my life, I realized the Universe had been actively involved the entire time.
 As previously mentioned, my South Node may have been placed in the sign of snakes but my North Node, or karmic destiny was placed in the sign of Aries, the mountain ram.
 Since there were no mountain rams readily available in the area, the next best creature around were elk.
 In fact, upon initially encountering the bull elk, my brain immediately registered its antlers which translated to me first thinking “O my God, it’s a mountain ram.”

 Rather than show me a symbol of my past, the Universe instead chose to reveal a glimmer of my future, an unchartered terrain where anything could be encountered,